 • Now, pour everything but the soda water into an empty shaker.
 Add whole ice cubes to the shaker (see notes) and shake for 30-45 seconds.

-• Strain into the prepared cocktail glass and float soda water on top to finish.
+• Double strain, with a Hawthorne and fine mesh strainer (See FAQs), into the prepared cocktail glass and float soda water on top to finish.

-• Optional: Rim the glass with kosher salt and garnish with a citrus slice (grapefruit or lime) or an herb (rosemary or basil).
-If you want to garnish with an herb, pinch the herb by the stem with one hand and slap it against your other hand 2-3 times to release it's oils and aroma.
+• Optional: Garnish with a citrus slice (grapefruit or lime) or an herb (rosemary or basil).
+If you want to garnish with an herb, pinch the herb by the stem with one hand and slap it against your other hand 2-3 times to release its oils and aroma.
 Then garnish the cocktail.

 Notes